 Guidelines for LAUC Grants

-The University-wide Research, Mini & Presentation Grants for Librarians program is a competitive program open to the members of the Librarians Association of the University of California (LAUC).
-The purpose of the program is to support research by LAUC members.
-Proposals will be evaluated by the criteria identified in Section III of these guidelines.
-Applications for University-wide funds may be used to support an individual research project, research involving more than one campus, joint support with one or more campuses of a research project, and other similar research ventures.
+The LAUC Grants Program is a competitive program open to full members of the Librarians Association of the University of California (LAUC).
+The purpose of the program is to encourage and provide funding for research and other professional development projects undertaken by LAUC members.

+Research Grants (capped at $5,000 as of FY 2015-2016) are designed to support an individual research project, research involving more than one campus, and other similar research ventures.
+Research Grant funding generally takes priority over travel and mini-grant funding.
 Proposals must focus on research in library and information science including the dissemination of information; on advancement in knowledge within the broad definition of these fields; on the profession of librarianship; or on subject specialties for which the applicant is highly qualified and which would result in the advancement of knowledge in general.

 Presentation Grants (maximum award $600) are awarded specifically to fund the cost of presenting completed research.
 These costs include (but are not limited to) printing and travel expenses associated with presenting a paper or poster based on the librarian’s professional research.

 For Presentation Grant applications, see Mini Grant and Presentation Grant Guidelines

 The LAUC Research and Professional Development Committee administers the LAUC Grants Program, advises applicants on the grant process, and provides appropriate interpretation of the LAUC Grant Guidelines.

 A call for all three types of grant applications is made in the fall, with a second call for presentation and mini grants only in the winter.
 See the current call from the R&PD Committee for specific dates.

 The annual pool of viable applications may vary in number, type of grant, and amount of support requested, exceeding the amount of available funding.
 Such instances recommends flexibility in deciding the distribution of awards.